 “With baby boomers reaching 65-years-of-age, the time is ‘now’ to assure that every nursing student has the competency to care for older adults.
 The Hartford Institute materials are an important resource to help faculty achieve this goal.”

-Mathy Mezey, EdD, RN, FAAN, Associate Director
+Mathy Mezey, EdD, RN, FAAN, Founder of the Hartford Institute

 Use the panel on the left hand side to learn more about the Hartford Institute's educational opportunities.